AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 Segment data answers the question: which segments do your shoppers qualify for.
 For example, are they:

 - Eligible for upgrades
-- Cross channel shoppers
+- Cross-channel shoppers
 - Prospects for new products
 - Gold, silver, or bronze loyalty members

 The above data forms the foundation of the Commerce customer context, which helps you know what products your customers are viewing and ultimately purchasing.
-You can then target their interest and personalize their experience.
+You can then target their interests and personalize their experience.

 In the next section, you learn which features in Commerce can use this data to personalize the shopping experience.